adamrangwala/DirCity_Directory_Crop-out-with-Key-Lines/README.md

 **What it does**: The digital transcriptionist that converts images to text, with special handling for 1900s typography and common scanning artifacts.

 Key features:
-- **Advanced Preprocessing**: Noise reduction specifically tuned for historical documents
+- **Preprocessing**: Noise reduction specifically tuned for historical documents
-- **Smart Text Cleaning**: Removes scanning artifacts while preserving genuine punctuation
+- **Text Cleaning**: Removes scanning artifacts while preserving genuine punctuation
 - **Line Continuation Handling**: Properly combines multi-line directory entries
 - **Page Combination**: Merges left and right columns into complete page files